Fujifilm X100F vs Olympus E-M10 III

-The Fujifilm X100F and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2017.
+The Fujifilm X100F and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in January 2017 and August 2017.
 The X100F is a fixed lens compact, while the E-M10 III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (X100F) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an APS-C (X100F) and a Four Thirds (E-M10 III) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 An illustration of the physical size and weight of the Fujifilm X100F and the Olympus E-M10 III is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X100F – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably larger (8 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the E-M10 III are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens built in, whereas the E-M10 III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the E-M10 III and their specifications in the Micro Four Thirds Lens Catalog.